mrbrightsides/metnumlab/TEACHING_FAQ.md

 ---

 **Have a question not answered here?**
-Email us: faq@rantai-metnumlab.com
+Email us: faq@elpeef.com
 We'll add it to this document!

 ---

-*Last Updated: January 2025*
+*Last Updated: October 2025*
 *Version: 1.0*
 *Contributions from educator community welcome!*